tarunksh/myfirst-docker-ci/readme.md

 Initializing a Git repo and making a remote of it on GitHub are explained in Module 2 of the course.

 The viewer should have Git installed and have a GitHub account.

+## Comments from learner.
+This is test edit for learning how to commit changes to github